How can Occupational Therapy help students?

 How do the Occupational Therapists work at the school?

-The Occupational Therapy service endeavours to work closely with parents/carers, educational staff and speech and language therapists in assessing, planning and carrying out interventions to maximise the effectiveness of treatment.
+The Occupational Therapy service endeavours to work closely with parents/carers, educational staff, pastoral staff and speech and language therapists in assessing, planning and carrying out interventions to maximise the effectiveness of intervention.

-This together with information from parents and teaching staff help the therapist to identify specific areas of difficulty and the effect on the student’s function.
+This, together with information from parents and teaching staff, helps the therapist to identify specific areas of difficulty and the effect on the student’s function.

 Main assessment/intervention areas that Occupational Therapy covers are: